interactua-con-el-api-de-ewelink-desde-net-con-ewelinknet

 Interact with the eWelink API from .NET with eWelinkNET

-eWelinkNET is an API written in .NET Standard that allows us to interact directly with the eWelink API using the user credentials used by the official application.
+eWelinkNET is an API written in .NET Standard that allows us to interact directly with the eWelink API using the user credentials from the official app.

-With eWelinkNET, it is compatible with Windows, Linux and MAC, Android and iOS, and allows you to perform actions on devices or obtain measurements (temperature, humidity, power consumption…) from those devices that have such functionality.
+eWelinkNET is compatible with Windows, Linux, MAC, Android, and iOS, and allows performing actions on devices or retrieving measurements (temperature, humidity, power consumption…) from devices that have such functionality.

 • Turn devices on and off